mprostko/spacekings-character-card/README.md

 ## Getting started

-Simply download the html file and open in in your browser.
+Simply download the html file and open in in your browser or view it [HERE](https://mprostko.github.io/spacekings-character-card/character-card.html).

 ## Authors